Polars (Python) – Big Data Essentials (100% Practical) - ANSNEW

 df = df1.join(df2, on="id", how="left")

-# keep rows in df1 that have a match in df2
+# Rows in df1 that have a match in df2

 df_keep = df1.join(df2.select("id"), on="id", how="semi")

-# keep rows in df1 that do NOT have a match in df2
+# Rows in df1 with no match in df2

 df_drop = df1.join(df2.select("id"), on="id", how="anti")